History of George E. Darsey & Co.

 Darsey’s Store bought many products from the local farmer and paid him with Darsey tokens ranging from a $5.00 to a 5 cent piece.
 In the Augusta news section of the Grapeland Messenger of 1907, their local reporter stated that “If you cannot find what you need in the Augusta stores then you should go to Grapeland because George Darsey sells everything from toothpicks to ocean liners.”

 After the death of Charley C. Darsey in 1999, Charley and Tonya decided to move George E. Darsey & Co. to its new location on the loop in Grapeland and venture back into the past of the store and sell furniture and mattresses.
-Charley H. Darsey and Tonya Darsey have two daughters.
-Haley Ann Darsey has a degree in marketing from Sam Houston State University like her father Charley H. Darsey.
+Charley H. Darsey and Tonya Darsey have two daughters, Haley Ann and Linda Brooke.
+Haley Ann Darsey has a degree in marketing from Sam Houston State University, just like her father Charley H. Darsey.
 Haley also has a cosmetology license from Trinity Valley Community College and is currently working at Salon on the Avenue in Palestine, TX.
-Linda Brooke Darsey has an associates degree from Tyler Junior College and is attending Stephen F. Austin State University to finish her education and earn a degree in social work.
-Brooke married Reily McCully in May of 2019.
+Linda Brooke McCully is currently pursuing an education in social work through Stephen F. Austin University.
+Brooke married Reily McCully in May of 2019, and they currently reside in Elkhart and are the 5th generation to be working for Darsey’s.

 Charley H. Darsey and Tonya Darsey owned a showroom on the loop and purchased the old iron warehouse building that was originally built by George E. Darsey Sr. after the fire of 1913 and was used as the primary business site until the new brick building was built.
 Charley H. and Tonya Darsey used the warehouse as storage.
 In May of 2009, a tornado ripped the roof off the warehouse building.
 The building that had served the Darsey family so faithfully for almost 100 years had to be torn down.